Network Security & Other Google Cloud Platform Concepts Defined

 There are three types of roles in GCP IAM:

-• Primitive roles, which include the Owner, Editor, and Viewer roles that existed prior to the introduction of GCP IAM.
-TIP: Don’t use primitive roles in GCP IAM policies, and never grant primitive roles on an organization, primitive roles gives an identity a lot of power.
+- Primitive roles, which include the owner, editor, and viewer roles that existed before the introduction of GCP IAM.
+TIP: Don’t use primitive roles in GCP IAM policies, and never grant primitive roles to an organization, primitive roles give an identity a lot of power.

-Now that we’ve established some concepts, let’s look at the major components of GCP and their implications towards security.
+Now that we’ve established some concepts, let’s look at the major components of GCP and their network security implications.

 Identity Access Management